pirgalim/ASTR3070-public/a1/README.md

+# ASTR 3070 Assignment 1

 ### Setup

-1. Try running a1.ipynb right away
-2. If you get a "module not found" simply 'pip install [module name]'
+Try running a1.ipynb, if you get a "module not found" simply 'pip install [module name]'

+Some packages you may need to install:
+- astroalign
+- astropy
+- numpy
+- pandas